Morlabs/BasedAgent/Docs/Contributions/Code/Bounties/code_bounties.md

 # BasedAgent Bounties

 ## Get started

+### Reading the Guides and Understanding the Process
-Before claiming or adding a bounty, please read the [BOUNTY GUIDE](https://github.com/Morlabs/BasedAgent/blob/main/Docs/!KEYDOCS%2520README%2520FIRST!/Code%20Providers/Contributor%20Guide.md#4-explore-open-bounties-and-github-issues).
+Before claiming or adding a bounty, ensure you have thoroughly read the [Contributor Guide](https://github.com/Morlabs/BasedAgent/blob/main/Docs/!KEYDOCS%2520README%2520FIRST!/Code%20Providers/Contributor%20Guide.md#4-explore-open-bounties-and-github-issues).
+It is crucial to understand how bounties work within the BasedAgent ecosystem, their strategic importance, and the clarity they bring to task execution.

-Want to add your own bounty?
-If you propose a new bounty idea that is accepted and successfully implemented, you can earn 10% of the weights allocated to that bounty upon completion, for a maximum of 3 snapshots.
-[Add a Bounty](https://docs.google.com/forms/d/e/1FAIpQLSdeWhidlNjIF2QdQDqGHTYtzNFbIBvo8O1UQNQ08RgRkuTxcA/viewform?usp=sf_link)
+Bounties are defined as small-scale, strategically important tasks, identified by BARI maintainers and aimed at driving the project forward through new features, enhancements, or bug fixes.
+These tasks are well-defined, short-term, generally expected not to last longer than 1 month, and align closely with our strategic goals.

+### Proposing a New Bounty
+If you have a new bounty idea:
+1. Draft your bounty using the template provided [here](https://github.com/Morlabs/BasedAgent/blob/main/Docs/Contributions/Code/Bounties/bounty_template.md).
+2. Submit your draft by creating a new file in the [Bounties GitHub Repository](https://github.com/Morlabs/BasedAgent/tree/main/Docs/Contributions/Code/Bounties) under the appropriate directory.
+3. Title your submission according to this format: `Bounty ID XX - Your Bounty Title`.
+4. Submit a pull request with your draft.
+This pull request is considered a draft and subject to approval by a BARI maintainer who may contact you for further questions or edits.
+5. Upon approval, your bounty will be listed in the [Approved Bounties Summary](https://github.com/Morlabs/BasedAgent/blob/main/Docs/Contributions/Code/Bounties/code_bounties.md) and you can earn a commission as detailed below.

+### Commission for Bounty Creation
+The commission for proposing a successful bounty is 10% of the weights awarded to the bounty per snapshot, over the duration it is active.
+This is designed to reward contributors who identify and propose impactful tasks that align with project goals.

+**Example of Commission Calculation:**
+- Charlie proposes a bounty that is approved with a reward of 500 weights per snapshot over 5 snapshots.
+- Charlie’s commission is 10% per snapshot, totaling 50 weights per snapshot, and 250 weights over the period.

+### Submission Review and Approval
+Bounties will be reviewed on a rolling basis.
+Approved bounties will be merged into the main branch and included in the bounty summary page, with the proposer eligible for the aforementioned rewards.

 ## Approved Bounties
-Each of the bounties below have been approved by the relevant maintainer.
+Each of the bounties listed below has been approved by the relevant maintainer and is available for participation:

 | [Bounty ID](Link to GitHub) | Bounty Description                                                  | Proposer Wallet Address                    | Status |
 | --------------------------- | ------------------------------------------------------------------- | ------------------------------------------ | ------ |